HairanWu/CarND-Vehicle-Detection-YOLO/README.md

 ## YOLO Class

+Define YOLO class to load parameters and test images or videos.

+Default environment is shown as below:

 Converted Keras model is in 'model_data/yolo.h5'.

-Anchors path is in 'model_data/yolov3_anchors.txt'.
+**Anchors path** is in 'model_data/yolov3_anchors.txt'.

-Classes path is 'model_data/coco_classes.txt'.
+**Classes path** is 'model_data/coco_classes.txt'.

 **obj_threshold** is a threshold to recognize any object or not.